mongodb-labs/mongo-c-driver-async/docs/ref/box.rst

   type `T`.

   :C++ API: `amongoc::unique_box::from`
-  :param b: An non-const lvalue expression of type `amongoc_box`.
-This is the
+  :param b: An modifiable :term:`lvalue` expression of type `amongoc_box`.
+This
-    box that will be initiatlized.
+    is the box that will be initiatlized.
   :param T: The type that should be stored within the box.
   :param dtor: A destructor function that should be executed when the box is
     destroyed with `amongoc_box_destroy`.
 The destructor function should be